-Choosing a particular area for your dog to use for potty breaks helps protect the rest of the yard so it’s nice, green and clean for kiddos to run and play.
+Choosing a particular area for this purpose helps protect the rest of the yard so it’s nice, green and clean for kiddos to run around in and play.
 It also keeps the garden space urine free (hooray!).

-Can an adult canine be taught?
+Can an adult pooch be taught?
 Yes!
 It’s easier for a new puppy as he’s being house trained, but adults have the ability to learn quickly too.

 Selecting The Designated Territory

-First choose a location to best serve this purpose.
+First choose a good location to best serve this purpose.
 The size needed depends on the size of the dog.
-A little poodle won’t need the square footage a German shepherd does.
+A little poodle won’t demand the square footage a German shepherd does.

 No hard and fast rules, but try setting aside about 6 lengths by 6 lengths (1 length = the length of dog).
 This gives them a little room to roam and provides some free space to work with if scooping between each bathroom break is missed.